Category

 How to Run Safety Meetings to Support OSHA Compliance

 Protecting your employees is the top priority when planning safety meetings.
-But compliance to avoid costly OSHA violations is important, too, and easy to integrate into the process with some planning.
+But compliance to avoid costly OSHA violations is important, too, and can be easily integrated into the process with some planning.
 OSHA’s website provides compliance resources to help get you started, but you can also request a free on-site consultation.

 What is an OSHA consultation?

 OSHA offers voluntary, no-cost consultations to assess your workplace.
 While the purpose is similar to an inspection—documenting potential hazards or unsafe conditions—the results are confidential.
 Your company must resolve any hazards in a timely manner, but there are no fines or enforcement measures.
-Along with making your work environment safer, the consultation also qualifies your company for a one-year exemption from OSHA inspections.
+In addition to making your work environment safer, the consultation also qualifies your company for a one-year exemption from OSHA inspections.

 While you will need to keep certain records and documentation, most of OSHA’s requirements relate to training for your team.
 There are four elements of a successful and impactful safety training presentation: